 Resources to identify plant health problems

-Many online resources exist that can assist you to determine if your crop has damage similar to that caused by a pest or disease.
+Many online resources exist that can assist you to determine if your plant(s) has damage potentially caused by a pest or plant disease.

 You can use the following online resources to help identify the potential causes and determine if the problem warrants diagnostic testing.

 Online and print resources and tools

 - A-Z list of significant pests and diseases